Open-Credentialing-Initiative/oci/README.md

 - Subject Locality
 - Subject Region
 - Subject Postal Code
-- Corporate Entity GLN
+- Corporate Entity GLN [optional]
 - Revocation
 - Issuer Signature

-### ATP Credential re-verification and revocation
+### ATP Credential revocation
-The issuer of the ATP Credential is obligated to periodically (every 24 hours) re-verifying the ATP status of the trading partner.
-The credential issuer maintains an accessible revocation registry where they establish an entry for credentials that fail re-verification.
+The credential issuer maintains an accessible revocation registry where they establish an entry for credentials that fail a re-verification.